aisheh90/My-Work-on-Titanic-Dataset/README.md

     - Voting 5 models ...
 0.76555
     - Voting all models ...
 0.79425

-    So, voting from all models had the best score!
+    So, voting from all models had the best score.

 - **Results of 'train_valid_test.ipynb'(Kaggle Test Results):**
   - DT2 ...
 0.74162